D445 Intermediate Nursing Skills

 Explanation

-3. The nurse is caring for a patient with a closed wound drain (Jackson-Pratt).
-Which observation requires immediate intervention?
+3. A nurse is caring for a patient with a nasogastric tube connected to low continuous suction.
+Which assessment finding requires immediate intervention?

 Explanation